Lev L. Spiro

 Lev L. Spiro is an American film and television director.
 His TV episodic work includes multiple Emmy Award-winning shows such as Modern Family, Weeds, Arrested Development, My Name Is Earl, Ugly Betty, Gilmore Girls, Dawson's Creek, The O.C. and Everybody Hates Chris.
-His film directing includes the DGA Award nominated Minutemen, the Emmy Award-winning Wizards of Waverly Place: The Movie, and the Lionsgate feature Blue Mountain State: The Rise of Thadland (2016).
+His film directing includes the DGA Award nominated Minutemen, the Emmy Award-winning Wizards of Waverly Place: The Movie, and the Lionsgate film Blue Mountain State: The Rise of Thadland (2016).

 Early life

 Spiro earned dual bachelor's degrees in Political Science and Communication Arts from the University of Wisconsin–Madison.
 He then attended the University of Texas at Austin, where he received a master's degree in Film Production.
 His early work includes film adaptations of The Convict, a short story by James Lee Burke, and The Suicide Club, a story by Robert Louis Stevenson, which starred Jonathan Pryce and Paul Bettany.

 Career

 Since beginning his career, Spiro has directed over 150 drama and comedy episodes, pilots and features for network and cable television.

-Episodic television work includes multiple episodes of Showtime's Weeds, ABC’s Ugly Betty and CW’s Everybody Hates Chris, as well as Arrested Development, The O.C., Gilmore Girls and many more.
-In 2008, Spiro directed the critically acclaimed family feature Minutemen, which garnered a DGA Award nomination for Outstanding Directorial Achievement in Children’s Programs.
+Episodic television work includes multiple episodes of Showtime's Weeds, ABC's Ugly Betty and CW's Everybody Hates Chris, as well as Arrested Development, The O.C., Gilmore Girls and many more.
+In 2008, Spiro directed the critically acclaimed family feature Minutemen, which garnered a DGA Award nomination for Outstanding Directorial Achievement in Children's Programs.
 In 2009 he directed Wizards of Waverly Place: The Movie which won the Emmy Award for Outstanding Children's Program.
 More recently Spiro has directed episodes of Netflix's Orange is the New Black and Amazon's The Tick.